codetaylor/dropt-1.12/SYNTAX.md

   * This object defines how many times the weighted picker will be queried for drops.

 * `drops`: <code>[IRuleDrop](#iruledrop)[]</code>
-  * This array lists the potential drops for this rule.
+  * This array defines the potential drops for this rule.

 ## IRuleMatch